Abigarrada/Proxecto-fin-de-ciclo/README.md

 - Compare the performance of the different drivers.
 - Compete with other people to win.

-You can watch a demo of the final project [here](https://youtu.be/lBu8zHNtz0s).
+You can watch a demo of the final product [here](https://youtu.be/lBu8zHNtz0s).

 ## Technologies used